Moths are vital to our entire ecosytem.

 Insects in general are in decline.
 There is general agreement about that.
 Some authorities say that the decline is eight times faster than any for any other mammal species.

 The reason?
 Well, it is entirely because of humans.
 Bugs die in large numbers from the pesticides used over farmland and from the sprays and bug-zappers in homes and gardens.
 The other major cause, also for our entire planetary change, is global warming.
 Insects who can no longer tolerate the over-heating of certain regions of the earth are moving north.

 The UK has around 2,500 different native moth species, however numbers have decreased by a third since 1968 and 62 species have gone extinct.
-For example, the Reddish Buff and Barberry Carpet are highly threatened, whilst others such as the Bordered Gothic and Brighton Wainscot may already be extinct despite intensive searches in former locations.
+For example, the Reddish Buff and Barberry Carpet are highly threatened, whilst others, such as the Bordered Gothic and Brighton Wainscot may already be extinct, despite intensive searches.
 The UK Government has identified more highly threatened moths than birds or butterflies.

 Life-cycle of the moth

 There are four stages to the life of a moth: the egg, the larva or caterpillar, the pupa and the adult winged moth.
 A female moth fertilises her eggs inside her body after mating.
 Then she lays forty or fifty eggs over a period of about 2 weeks, choosing plant-rich (or cloth-rich, for clothes moths) places so that the eggs hatch close to good food sources.

 After four to ten days, the eggs hatch into larvae, or caterpillars.
 In order to grow, they shed and eat their nutrient-rich skins.
 Then they continually feed on plant matter, regularly shedding their skins as they grow.
 The length of time of this stage varies, depending on the variety of moth, but on average they will eat something like 2,700 times their own body weight.
 Then, they leave their food plant source to find a safe and sheltered space to develop further in their pupal stage, or cocoon.